nom-tam-fits/nom-tam-fits/src/site/markdown/header.md

 All these enums have no real effect for now in the library appart from the fact that you can now make compiler checked references to keywords (No more pruney String references).
 Future versions of the library will try to validate against them and warn you if you use a "strange" constellation, or a depricated keyword.

+These are the dictionaries we collected and tried to find the depricated/synonym/inherited headers and we need help, if you find an other dictionary or some missing/wrong keywords please report it, any way is ok but the most appriciated would be a pull request.